m-pluta/svp/report/report.typ

 \

-Looking back at @Fig3, it was also clear that `malloc` and `free` were being called too often.
+From @Fig3, it was also clear that `malloc` and `free` were called too often.
-This was resolved by initialising my `GS_info` `struct` once at the beginning and then reusing it throughout the entire program's execution.
+This was resolved by initialising `GS_Info` at the beginning and then reusing it throughout the program's execution.

 #pagebreak()

 == Readability

-My initial implementation was centered around `struct`s, however since I no longer stored the dimension within each Vector2D, structs were unnecessary.
+My initial implementation was centered around `struct`s, however these were unnecessary and made my code unreadable.

 #figure(
   table(